Providing free Art History courses for sixth form state supported students, in museums and galleries.

-From September 2018 students will study two modules of the new A Level Art History course in one year alongside a taught Extended Project Qualification (EPQ) – equivalent to up to half an A level in UCAS points – with the option of continuing to study a further two modules and sitting the A level exam at the end of a second year of the course.
-The course will continue to be structured around examples of art and architecture which can be experienced and studied at first-hand in our great collections.
+From September 2018 Art History Link-Up students will study two modules of the new A Level Art History course in one year alongside a taught Extended Project Qualification (EPQ) – equivalent to up to half an A level in UCAS points – with the option of continuing to study a further two modules and sitting the A level exam at the end of a second year of the course.
+The course continues to be structured around examples of art and architecture which can be experienced and studied at first-hand in our great collections.

-In 2017 Art History Link-Up began development of a new nationwide Diploma in Visual Literacy.
+Art History Link-Up has began development of a new nationwide Diploma in Visual Literacy.
 More information will become available in due course.

 “The fast-track AS Art History course not only bred passion and commitment in all those who took part, it provided a rich cultural and intellectual insight, and is sadly a rare offer in state schools.
 The Art History Link-Up team take great care and pride in the outreach they offer and were a pleasure to collaborate with.
 In a time of reduced resource, when learning and enrichment could be threatened, this opportunity is a boon.”